 - Cabins at Disney's Fort Wilderness Resort

-These three resorts are permanently off-limits to post-2019 resale buyers — even at the 7-month booking window.
-The restriction is tied to the contract, not the owner, and it cannot be removed.
+These three resorts are permanently off-limits to post-2019 resale purchasers, even at the 7-month booking window.
+The restriction is tied to the contract permanently.
+It can't be removed, transferred, or modified in any way.

-Category 3: Buying Resale at a Restricted Resort
+Category 3: Purchasing Resale at a Restricted Resort

 Important: Restricted Resort Resale = Home Resort Only

-A resale contract purchased at Disney’s Riviera Resort can only book stays at Riviera.
-Those points cannot be used at any of the 14 legacy resorts, Disneyland Hotel, or Fort Wilderness — not even at the 7-month window.
+A resale contract purchased at Disney's Riviera Resort can only book stays at Riviera.
+Those points can't be used at any of the 14 legacy resorts, Disneyland Hotel, or Fort Wilderness, not even at the 7-month window.

 The same restriction applies to resale contracts at:

-This is why resale prices at restricted resorts tend to be significantly lower than at legacy resorts — the reduced booking flexibility directly impacts the contract’s long-term value and its future resale price.
+This restriction explains why resale prices at restricted resorts tend to be significantly lower than at legacy resorts.
+The reduced booking flexibility directly impacts the contract's long-term value and its future resale potential.

 Quick Comparison: What Each Contract Type Can Book